How to Buy a Sapphire Engagement Ring May 15, 2019 – Posted in: Jewelry Blog

 Sapphire Cuts and Shapes

 It helps, again, if we first take a quick look at diamond cuts.
 The vast majority of diamonds today are of the round brilliant shape.
-Although sapphire cuts very often mirror trends in diamond cuts, there is more flexibility to choose a cut which may better suit your personality.
+Although sapphire cuts very often mirror trends in diamond cuts, there is more flexibility to choose a cut that may better suit your personality.
 Although some diamond cuts such as hearts or other “celebrity” shapes might affect the resale value, sapphires are not subject to such negative judgments.
 As such, whether the cut is an oval, a marquise, a pear or anything else, the value of your sapphire should not diminish.

 The quality of the cut, however, is as important for the sapphire as anything else.
 Because of the inclusions present, a skilled cutter will work around them as far as is possible.
 It is possible to hide some inclusions under mounting pins or in the pavilion.
-For every inclusions that remain in the heart of the sapphire, the light reflecting properties reduce.
+For every inclusion that remain in the heart of the sapphire, the light reflecting properties reduce.
 This makes the quality of the cut also very important to the grade of the polished stone.

 Sapphire Engagement Ring Styles